-In this section, we will examine 4 algorithms along with their implementations.
-These 4 algorithms are very similar to each other but have subtle differences that require careful attention to these distinctions and the fundamental idea behind each one.
+In this section, we will explore 4 algorithms along with their implementations.
+These 4 algorithms are very similar to each other, but they have subtle differences, and significant attention should be paid to these differences and the underlying idea behind each.

-From previous sections, we understood that there is no necessary and sufficient condition for finding Hamiltonian cycles and paths.
-In other words, this is an NP problem, and no polynomial-time algorithm exists for it.
-Now we attempt to present an exponential algorithm.
+From previous sections, we realized that there is no necessary and sufficient condition for finding Hamiltonian cycles and paths.
+In other words, this is an NP-complete problem, and no polynomial-time algorithm exists for it.
+Now we will try to present an exponential algorithm for it.

-Using dynamic programming, we define \(dp_{mask, a, b}\) as a boolean array indicating whether there exists a Hamiltonian path using vertices in the set \(mask\), starting from vertex \(a\) and ending at vertex \(b\).
+Now, using dynamic programming, we define \(dp_{mask, a, b}\) as a boolean array indicating whether there exists a Hamiltonian path using vertices from the set \(mask\) that starts at vertex \(a\) and ends at vertex \(b\).

-To update this function, it suffices to enumerate over the vertex preceding \(b\).
-Let this vertex be \(c\).
-It is necessary for \(c\) to be a member of the set \(mask\), and there must be an edge between \(b\) and \(c\).
-Finally, to determine the existence of a Hamiltonian path, we can check all \(dp_{2^n-1,i,j}\) values for all possible \(i\) and \(j\).
+To update this function, it is sufficient to condition on the vertex before \(b\).
+Suppose this vertex is \(c\).
+It is necessary that \(c\) is a member of the set \(mask\) and also that an edge exists between \(b\) and \(c\).
+Finally, to determine if a Hamiltonian path exists, one can check \(dp_{2^n-1,i,j}\) for all possible \(i\) and \(j\).

 #define bit(n,k) (((n)>>(k))&1)